 What is a optical zoom?

-Optical zoom has adjustable focal lenses, allowing for crisp detail when zooming into the scene.
+Optical zoom uses adjustable focal lenses, allowing for crisp detail when zooming into the scene.
 This zoom crops out the rest of the scene, which is particularly helpful when only focusing on one area.
 You will lose no detail when zooming in.

 Fixed Lens Camera